Level 2, BTEC Diploma

 General Entry Requirements

-At least four GCSEs at grade C or D (with at least one grade C)
+At least four GCSEs at Grade C/4 or D/3 (with at least one Grade C/4) English or Maths must be at a Grade D/3.

 Specific Entry Requirements

-English and Maths must be at grade D.
+English and Maths must be at GCSE Grade D/3.

 - You will need waterproof footwear and a coat, as you will often be working outdoors with animals.